CAS: 9001-63-2 | EC No.: 3.2. 1.17

 Hygiene, Skincare, and Cosmeceuticals: The natural choice

-Taking inspiration from nature, Lysozyme Hydrochloride finds effective applications in oral-care products for treating mouth ulcers, sore throat, and mouth sores.
+Taking inspiration from nature, Lysozyme Hydrochloride finds practical applications in oral-care products for treating mouth ulcers, sore throat, and mouth sores.
 Lysozyme has also been incorporated into skin care treatments and eyedrops, augmenting the body’s antimicrobial mechanisms.

 Bioseutica® offers a comprehensive range of Lysozyme-based products, including Lysozyme supplements, from those ready-formulated for specific applications to our pharmaceutical-grade API Lysozyme.